parametalol/midi-keyboard/README.md

 # MIDI to Keyboard event mapper

-The hardcoded mapping translates the Una Corda (Soft) and Sostenuto (Sustain) pedal pushes to Page Up and Page Down events accordingly.
+The hardcoded mapping translates the Soft and Sostenuto pedal pushes to Page Up and Page Down events accordingly.

 ## Requirements